bccbass/T3A2-A/README.md

 ### Project Management
 The project is managed using Agile methodologies aided by a shared Trello project board.
 Task cards are created, assigned and given a due date in order to keep progress on track and reduce any disruption of creation flow.
-Additionally, communication on a group Discord and casual individual daily standups are used to keep project perspective and adapt to the needs of the project.
+Additionally, communication on a group Discord and casual individual daily standups are used to keep perspective and adapt to the needs of the project.
 Members take turns participating in a more formal group daily standup on the cohort's Discord channel.
 For source control the team is implementing a Feature Branch git workflow.

 ###### Progress: August 18, 2023